Mrs. Dawn Schwenk, RN, CSN, MS

 When your child is not feeling well, please take the time to assess whether your child should come to school or stay at home.
 Please do not send them to school ill.
 This may jeopardize the health of other students.
 If you decide to send your child to school, there are PA State Guidelines the nurse follows, and based on the nurse’s assessment she will determine if the child may remain or is too ill to stay in school.
 A parent will be notified if the nurse assesses the need for your child to go home or need further medical attention.

-Kdg, 3rd grade & 7th grade- Dental Exams
+Dental Exams – Kdg, 3rd grade & 7th grade

 Parents may choose to have either a school exam or an exam performed by their child’s private physician.
 School exams are performed only one day during the school year.
-All private forms must be signed & completed by the physician and returned to the school nurse during the mandated year.
+All private forms must be signed and completed by your child’s physician and returned to the school nurse during the mandated year.
 Due to insurance reasons, any exam completed within one year prior to the mandated school year will also be accepted.

 Sunscreen Protection Law